Japan

 - The period of the action plan is five years, from FY2020 to FY2025.

-- The status of implementation of the action plan will be confirmed annually at a liaison meeting of the ministries and agencies concerned.
+- The status of implementation of the action plan will be confirmed annually at the Inter-Ministerial Committee.
 When confirming the implementation status, efforts will be made to use objective indicators to the greatest extent possible, including the use of existing evaluation indicators in related government agencies.
 In addition to the measures in the action plan, new measures, if any, will be included.

-- In the first year, the Inter-Agency Liaison Conference will discuss the following points.
-For this purpose, the intergovernmental conference will start its work promptly after the formulation of the action plan.
+- In the first year, the Inter-Ministerial Committee will discuss the following points.
+For this purpose, the Inter-Ministerial Committee will start its work promptly after the formulation of the action plan.

 (1) Consideration of work methods for effective and sustainable follow-up, including discussion of what is appropriate as an evaluation indicator.